+The black hole mass of TXS 0506+056 is much more uncertain than for NGC 1068, and it is difficult to estimate $t_{\rm dyn}^{\rm TXS}$.
+On the other hand, TXS 0506+056 is usually classified as a BL Lac object, in which the accretion rate is expected to be much lower than $\dot{M}_{\mathrm{Edd}}$.
+Thus, we still find that the adiabatic growth holds within these uncertainties.
+We note that TXS 0506+056 is a blazar with a relativistic jet, which may affect the structure of the spike especially if a DM-proton coupling is present.
+This uncertainty is covered in this Appendix, and in our model (II), where we considered a spike substantially depleted by self-annihilations of DM particles.

-We have derived constraints on the dark matter-electron scattering cross section for different values of the pre-existing dark matter profile slope index.
-For the purpose of concreteness, we consider NFW-like profiles with slope indices in the range $\gamma=0.05-2$, to assess the conclusions of our work beyond the benchmark case covered in the main text, $\gamma=1$.
-We normalize all profiles such that the total mass of the dark matter halo of TXS 0506+056 is bound by $M_{\rm DM} \lesssim 10^{13} M_{\odot}$.
-In the left panel of Fig. \ref{fig:DependencyGamma}, we show the dark matter profiles in the vicinity of TXS 0506+056 for different values of $\gamma$.
+Assuming that the adiabatic growth holds, we discuss the impacts of uncertainties.
+In the main text, we derived constraints on the DM-proton and DM-electron cross section for different values of the pre-existing DM profile slope index.
+We consider NFW-like profiles with slope indices in the range $\gamma=0.05-2$ for TXS 0506+056 and $\gamma=0.6-2$ for NGC 1068, and normalize all profiles such that the total mass of the DM halo of TXS 0506+056 is bound by $M_{\rm DM} \lesssim 10^{13} M_{\odot}$, and the total mass of the DM halo of NGC 1068 is bound by $M_{\rm DM} \lesssim 10^{12} M_{\odot}$, consistent with expected relations between SMBH masses and DM halo masses in galaxies \cite{DiMatteo:2003zx}.
+In Fig.~\ref{fig:DependencyGamma_TXS} and Fig.~\ref{fig:DependencyGamma_NGC}, we show the DM profiles in TXS 0506+056 and NGC 1068 for different values of $\gamma$.